Main content of the website

 If the meter shows a faucet symbol with a drip, this means it detects a leak.
 If the icon is flashing, the leak is intermittent.
 If it is not flashing, it is continuous.

-The majority of the leaks have been leaky toilets.
-To check you toilet follow the instructions below.
+The majority of leaks resulting in higher-than-usual bills have been linked to toilets.
+To check your toilet, follow the instructions below.

-The City of Thompson does not provide a “rebate” or “relief” for leaks.
+The City of Thompson does not provide discounts for higher-than-usual water bills resulting from leaks.
 Property owners are 100% responsible for ensuring that plumbing and fixtures are in good working order.

 Fee and Fine